xxshubhamxx/GuidEd/readme.md

 ## Duration

-This project was started on 21st May and was completed on 19th July.
-So, it took a total of 60 days (or 2 months) to complete this project.
+This project idea was finalised and coding was started on 21st May and the project was completed on 19th July.
+So, it took a total of 60 days (or 2 months) to create this project.
 However, a few sections embedded on the website were made earlier too.
+This includes Personal pages linked at main page in creator's section and C++ Project of Projects page.
+We don't plan to make any new commits to the GitHub repository or develop the website anytime in near future.

 ## Previous Version